minerpoolnet/pools/README.md

 If you want to be listed please send your pull request to the <coin>.json you want to be listed in with your pool.
 If the coin want to be listed in is not available at the moment open up an issue and we'll see if we can support the coin.

-Data format at the moment e.g.:
+Data format at the moment:
 ```json
     {
 	"name":"<how the pool will be shown in the lists>",